forketyfork/eyes/docs/disk-monitoring.md

 sudo fs_usage -f filesys  # Filesystem operations only
 ```

 **Note**: `fs_usage` requires sudo privileges and may not be available in all environments.
-The collector gracefully handles its absence.
+The collector logs a warning and continues with iostat-only monitoring when sudo access is unavailable.

 ## DiskEvent Structure